-Rewards may also vary and offer different means of redemption, such as offering cash back, points for miles and travel, or points for merchandise offered through a catalog from select partners
+Rewards may also vary and offer different means of redemption, such as offering cash back (we recommend our Fifth Third Cash/Back Card!), points for miles and travel, or points for merchandise offered through a catalog from select partners

 Be sure you understand the qualifications, fees and other stipulations for using the rewards card.
 Some may carry a higher annual fee or interest rates than a non-rewards credit card.
 Rewards cards may also have certain restrictions and caps, or require minimum spend and/or redemption amounts.
 Additionally, some rewards programs have expiring points or percentages, be sure to read the rewards conditions.

 A secured credit card uses your own money as a security deposit.
 The amount of the deposit becomes your credit line.
 A secured card is often an ideal solution if you are building your credit history for the first time or need to repair a low credit score.
 Be sure to review all fees and stipulations for using the card.
 Also, verify the card issuer will report your recent activity to the credit reporting agencies.